greninger-lab/vadr-models-hsv/README.md

 v-build.pl --forcelong --skipbuild -f --keep NC_001798 NC_001798
 ```
 Due to sequencing and assembly difficulties in the long terminal and
-internal repeat regions of the HSV-2 genome, low similarity range
+internal repeat regions of the HSV-1/2 genomes, low similarity range
 exceptions were added in the MODEL entry in the .minfo file.
 The
 coordinates of these regions were extended by 101 to account for
 SPAdes insertion of 100 Ns when unable to join contigs separated